Skip to main content

 Key details:

-• Distribution reach: Spotify's global listener base, with audiobook discovery sitting alongside music and podcasts
+• Distribution reach: Spotify listeners in supported audiobook markets, with discovery sitting alongside music and podcasts

 • Pricing model: Varies by route — direct vs. aggregator changes the fee stack.
 Confirm current terms for your chosen path